 And we were always offered a glass of bubbly every time we re-entered the hotel…

-Nightly rates at the Grace Panama are very reasonable for the luxury you get – and less than half the cost of what you’d pay for a good hotel in Casco Viejo.
+When checking out where to stay in Panama City, Panama, you’ll find that nightly rates at the Global Hotel Panama are very reasonable for the luxury you get – and less than half the cost of what you’d pay for a good hotel in Casco Viejo.

 How to get around:

 The concierge/bellman helped organize Uber for us.
 The cost for a ride to Casco Viejo was about $5 USD.